chipster/chipster-openshift/k3s/README.md

 Chipster service `auth` creates authentication tokens.
 These are JWT tokens that are signed with a private key.
 Other Chipster services can request the corresponding public key from the Rest API of these services to validate these tokens.
 The private key is generated in `generate-passwords.bash` and must be kept secret.

-You can generate a new private key if you wan't invalidate all current authentication tokens.
+You can generate a new private key if you want invalidate all current authentication tokens.
 First take copy of the current secret `passwords`:

 ```bash
 kubectl get secret passwords -o json > ~/passwords-backup.json